hackclub/jams/jams/singles/voxel-animation/en-US.md

 If you click the run button now tho, you will see that the cube we made isn't visible in the scene!
 But why is that?

 Well that issue occurs because we **initialized** our cube, but not **added it** to the scene.
-You see by intializing something, you just create it in the computers **memory** but not added it to our virtual animation **world** also known as **scene**.
+You see by initalizing something, you just create it in the computers **memory** but not added it to our virtual animation **world** also known as **scene**.

 Here is a quick real life analogy, so we can understand it better.

-If you think about it a pizza perfectly **resembles** our cube, because we can define it's shape,  the `BoxGeometry` in our cube, and it's toppings, the `MeshBasicMaterial` in our cube.
+If you think about it a pizza perfectly **resembles** our cube, because we can define it' shape,  the `BoxGeometry` in our cube, and it's toppings, the `MeshBasicMaterial` in our cube.
 But if we don't put it in the oven how are we going to bake it!

 Just like pizza we must "bake" our cube, to "bake" our cube we need to put it in our virtual oven, the scene!